rodrigoguarischi/agrobacterium/README.md

 ## Method

-Samples of cell growth phase, curdlan-producing phase (aerobic) and curdlan-producing phase (anoxic treated) of both *Agrobacterium sp.* ATCC 31749 wild strain and ΔfnrN strain were collectecd to extract mRNA.
+Samples of cell growth phase, curdlan-producing phase (aerobic) and curdlan-producing phase (anoxic treated) of both *Agrobacterium sp.* ATCC 31749 wild strain and ΔfnrN strain were collected to extract mRNA.

 Each sample was treated in duplicate.
 Illumina Hiseq4000 was used to complete the research.